Course Outline

 Goal:

 This task develops your scientific communication skills.
-You will be provided with 8 topics related to pharmacology.
-Students will choose one of the topics and prepare a 4 min narrated powerpoint on the selected topic.
+You will be provided with 6-8 topics related to pharmacology.
+Students will choose one of the topics and prepare a 4 min narrated PowerPoint on the selected topic.
 The target audience will be a competent scientist who may not be familiar with the discipline of pharmacological science.
-A script of the dialogue presented in the narrated powerpoint is to be prepared using Word and submitted to SafeAssign.
-References are to be included at the end of the script.
+A script of the dialogue presented in the narrated PowerPoint recording is to be prepared using Word and submitted to SafeAssign.
+References must be cited within the text of the script, and a full reference list is to be included at the end of the script.

 Product: Oral and Written Piece